 The Three-Category Rule for Kitchen Appliances

-I realized I was treating all my appliances the same, even though I used some daily and others only a few times a year.
-That’s when I created my three-category rule:
+I realized I was treating all my gadgets the same, regardless of how often I used them.
+To fix the chaos, I created this simple three-category rule:

-🔹 Rarely Used – Moved to high shelves or a pantry (waffle maker, slow cooker).
+- 🔹 Rarely Used: These are banished to high shelves or the pantry (e.g., the waffle maker or slow cooker).

 Where Should Each Appliance Go?